trilitech/tezos-developer-docs/src/pages/smart-contract-topics/smart-contracts-concepts/index.md

 This feature is about the amount attached to a `ticket`.

 The contract that creates the `ticket` sets the initial amount to any natural number it chooses.
-From then on, this amount may only be changed by performing the two folloging instructions:
+From then on, this amount may only be changed by performing the two following instructions:

-- `SPLIT_TICKET`: taking a `ticke`t, and splitting it in two `tickets`.
-Both new `tickets` share the same ticketer address and payload, but the amount of the initial `ticket` is split between the two: the sum of the amounts of the two new `tickets` is equal to the amount of the initial `ticket`.
+- `SPLIT_TICKET`: taking a `ticket`, and splitting it into two `tickets`.
+Both new `tickets` share the same ticketer address and payload, but the amount of the initial `ticket` is split between the two.
 The initial `ticket` is destroyed.
-- `JOIN_TICKETS`: taking two `tickets` that have the exact same ticketer address and payload, and combining them into a single `ticket`, still with the same ticketer address and payload, byt whose amount is the sum of the amounts of the two initial `tickets`.
+- `JOIN_TICKETS`: taking two `tickets` that have the exact same ticketer address and payload, and combining them into a single `ticket`, still with the same ticketer address and payload, joining the amount.
 The two initial `tickets` are destroyed.
-This is the inverse of `SPLIT_TICKET`.

-These two instructions can be performed by any contract currently holding the `tickets` that are split or joined.
+These two instructions can be performed by any contract currently holding the `tickets` that are to be split or joined.

 A contract may create an initial single `ticket` with a large amount, for example 1000, transfer it to another contract through a simple contract call, and by doing so, forfeiting any control over it.
 Through multiple split and join operations and passing the resulting `tickets` as parameters to other contracts, we may end up in a situation where hundreds of `tickets` exist, all with the same ticketer and payload, but held by many different contracts.
 If we compute the sum of the amounts of all these `tickets`, it will always be 1000.

+{% callout type="note" title="Differentiating Tickets" %}
-Note that the contract at the origin of the initial `ticket`, may at any time, create another `ticket` with the exact same value, and the amount of its choice, for example an amount of 9000.
+The contract at the origin of the initial `ticket` may, at any time, create another `ticket` with the exact same value, and the amount of its choice.
 After more splits and transfers of this new `ticket`, there would there be no way, at least on-chain, to differentiate `tickets` coming from this newly issued `ticket`, and `tickets` coming from the original one.

-In other words, the initial contract may any time increase the supply of `tickets` it creates with a given value.
  This means it's important to verify the part of the contract that mints `tickets`, before trusting them.
+{% /callout %}

 ### Benefits of tickets used as tokens

 The key benefit of `tickets` is that they continue existing independently of the contract that issued them.
-Once a contract transferred a `ticket` to another, the originating contract loses all control over this `ticket`.

 This is very different from how tokens are usually managed, for example when using the FA 1.2 or FA 2 standards.
 Such tokens are fully under the control of the issuing contract, and for example, transferring such a token may only be done by calling the smart contract that issued it.
 Wrapping can be used as a way to go around this, but this is not technically transferring the token itself.
 This helps bring extra trust in the value of the tokens represented by the `tickets`, as there is no risk of the tokens suddenly becoming unusable if the issuing contract fails.
 It basically increases the decentralization of tokens, and make them behave a little more like the native tez token, but with many more features and additional trust.

 ### Operations on tickets